 Operator obligations in facility management require specific qualifications.
 Responsible persons should have expertise in areas such as occupational safety and fire protection.
 In practice, this often means that regular training is necessary to meet current legal requirements.
 However, many companies underestimate the effort involved in these training sessions or assume that one-time training is sufficient.

 A common problem is the overestimation of certifications as a unique selling proposition.
 Many teams mistakenly believe that the mere existence of a certificate protects them from liability risks.
-In reality, these trainings must be actively implemented and regularly updated to be effective.
+In reality, these training sessions must be actively implemented and regularly updated to be effective.

 Effective risk management is essential for operators in facility management.
 It offers a structured approach to identifying and minimizing risks resulting from operator responsibility.
-This is of crucial importance, especially for companies operating in complex or safety-relevant environments.
+This is particularly crucial for companies operating in complex or safety-relevant environments.

 The first phase of risk management involves systematically identifying potential risks.
 This includes not only technical defects but also organizational weaknesses or insufficient training.
 A common problem is the assumption that all risks are already known or that they only need to be checked sporadically.
 In practice, however, the opposite is often true: many operators overlook critical points, which can lead to significant liability risks.

 To minimize liability risks, operators should develop clear strategies.
-This includes, for example, regularly conducting risk analyses and Implementation preventive measures such as training and maintenance programs.
+This includes, for example, regularly conducting risk analyses and and improved decision-making. preventive measures such as training and maintenance programs.
 A practical example could be a facility manager who orders monthly safety inspections and keeps a log to document all measures taken.

 - Conduct regular risk analyses